 In December 2013, we purchased a BioMark HD DNA detection system and related instruments from Fluidigm for a purchase price of \$ 221,000.
 In March 2014, we entered into a supply agreement with Fluidigm under which Fluidigm supplies us with its microfluidic test platform for use in manufacturing our Acuitas MDRO Gene Test.
 The supply agreement terminates in March 2015.
 Evan Jones, our Chief Executive Officer and Chair of the Board, is a director of Fluidigm.
 The approximate dollar value of the amount involved in the transaction with Fluidigm under the supply agreement during 2014 was \$121,000.
 We believe that our transactions with Fluidigm were on commercially reasonable terms no less favorable to us than could have been obtained from unaffiliated third parties.
 The terms of our transactions with Fluidigm have been ratified and approved by the Board, without the participation of Mr. Jones.
-We intend that any future transactions with Fluidigm will be approved by the Board without the participation of Mr. Jones has no direct or indirect financial or pecuniary interest in these ordinary course business transactions between OpGen and Fluidigm.
+Mr. Jones has no direct or indirect financial or pecuniary interest in these ordinary course business transactions between OpGen and Fluidigm.